BlackAnon22/BlackAnon22.github.io/posts/proving_grounds/twiggy.md

 Boom!!!
 We got a shell as root user

-That will be all for todat
+That will be all for today